1. Make an altar from a box or a couple of planks and some bricks

 If you enjoyed this post, you might like my books.

-3 thoughts on “How to make an ancestor altar
+3 responses to “How to make an ancestor altar”

 1. I’m trans.
 When I’m dead I wish to fade back into nothingness and be forgotten.
 I have no desire to be canonised, or even remembered.
 That’s my living self speaking.
 When I’m gone I doubt I’ll care one way or the other.